 My favorite film at the Toronto International Film Festival this year was by far M – Son of the Century, creatively directed by the talented UK filmmaker Joe Wright.
 It’s actually an Italian TV mini-series about the founder of fascism himself, Prime Minister Benito Mussolini.
 It stars Luca Marinelli, the charismatic lead in Martin Eden, as the narcissistic, violent megalomaniac that changed the course of history.
-It’s also reminiscent of another powerful and insightful Italian Mussolini drama that premiered at TIFF in 2009, entitled Vincere by Marco Bellocchio, that I also highly recommend.
+It’s also reminiscent of another powerful and insightful Italian Mussolini drama that premiered at TIFF in 2009, entitled Vincere by Marco Bellocchio, which I also highly recommend.

 The story is based on Antonio Scurati’s book of the same name, that covers the years 1917-1924 in Italy, when the new emerging socialist state of the USSR began to challenge the decimated powers of Europe.
 Benito Mussolini was first a socialist and wrote for Avanti, the party newspaper.
 He was expelled from the party for changing his position to support Italy’s involvement in the Great War.
 The returning Italian soldiers who survived the war came home to a disillusioned country that essentially ignored them—except for Il Duce, who saw an opportunity to utilize their anger and frustration by creating a group of violent agitators to support his political ambitions.
 He developed a new anti-communist political philosophy, fascism, that gave power to corporations backed by his brutal gang of disenchanted workers and soldiers.
 He started a provocative newspaper, Il Popolo d’Italia, that he used to help take power in government.
 Although fascists didn’t originally want to be part of Parliament, he talked them into it by first taking power through the legal system.
 “Democracy is a good thing to gain power, then give it up.”
-At first he lost elections along with his influence and power, but as an opportunist kept proclaiming, “I’m an animal, and the future is mine.”
+At first, he lost elections along with his influence and power, but as an opportunist kept proclaiming, “I’m an animal, and the future is mine.”
 It eventually was, for a time.

 This historical drama, which has some parallels to current history, is dynamic and visually stunning, with excessively violent scenes that are hard to watch, accompanied by a persistently powerful pounding music score.
 Red and black are the thematic bold colors.
 In-your-face close-ups happen often.
 The series is an important and powerful tool that shows the history of fascism, how it started, and how we can apply the study to present times.
 Don’t miss it!